nfour/rram/style-guide/README.md

-## ES5-ES7
+## ECMASCRIPT FEATURES

 #### Arrow functions
-- Prefer them where sensible
+- Prefer them always
-- Do not use in classes where `this` scoping is undesired
+- Do not use where `this` scoping is needed

+It iss an antipattern to use `arguments` which is also discarded by arrow functions which further supports the use case for arrow functions everywhere.

 #### Async/Await
-- Use to make control flow clear whenever async occurs
-- ALWAYS prefer just promises in performance-important async code.
+- Prefer async await and async denoted functions for async operations
+- Make use of `.then` and `.catch` for side effects in order to preserve readability

+Async await allows one to bubble errors up just like normal synchronous javascript by default, and always returns a promise.

 ```js
 class Test {